Learning to Stabilize High-dimensional Unknown Systems Using Lyapunov-guided Exploration: Experiments

 \section{Experiments}

-We conduct experiments in six environments including Inverted Pendulum, Cart Pole, Cart II Pole, Neural Lander~\citep{shi2019neural}, and the F-16 jet aircraft model~\citep{heidlauf2018verification} with two tasks: ground collision avoidance (GCA) and tracking.
-To simulate the imperfect demonstrations, We collect imperfect and potentially unstable demonstrations for each environment using nominal controllers such as LQR~\citep{kwakernaak1969linear} for Inverted Pendulum, PID~\citep{bennett1996brief} for Neural Lander and the F-16 environments, and RL controllers for Cart Pole and Cart II Pole.
+We conduct experiments in six environments including Inverted Pendulum, Cart Pole, Cart II Pole, Neural Lander~\citep{shi2019neural}, and the F-16 jet~\citep{heidlauf2018verification} with two tasks: ground collision avoidance (GCA) and tracking.
+To simulate the imperfect demonstrations, We collect imperfect and potentially unstable demonstrations for each environment using nominal controllers such as LQR~\citep{kwakernaak1969linear} for Inverted Pendulum, PID~\citep{bennett1996brief} for Neural Lander and the F-16, and RL controllers for Cart Pole and Cart II Pole.
 In the first four environments, we collect $20$ trajectories as demonstrations, and in the two F-16 environments, we collect $40$ trajectories.
-We aim to answer the following questions in the experiments: \begin{enumerate} \item How does \algo\ compare with other algorithms for the case of stabilizing the systems? \item What is the sampling efficiency of LYGE as compared to other baseline methods? \item Can \algo\ be used for systems with high dimensions? \end{enumerate} We provide additional implementation details, descriptions of the environments, videos of the behavior of demonstrations and the algorithms, and more results in \Cref{sec:app-experiments}.
+We aim to answer the following questions in the experiments: 1) How does \algo\ compare with other algorithms for the case of stabilizing the system at goal?
+2) What is the sampling efficiency of LYGE as compared to other baseline methods?
+3) Can \algo\ be used for systems with high dimensions?
+We provide additional implementation details and more results in \Cref{sec:app-experiments}.